Is 165hz good for gaming?

 Finally, there is one more type ‒ Vertical Alignment (VA) Panel.
 Still featuring some drawbacks, it combines benefits of IPS and TN panels.
 VA monitors provide a decent picture quality together with the fast response time.
 As it has been already mentioned, VA panels have their shortcomings, like ghosting effects with fast-moving objects, but they still offer decent performance.

-The resolution of gaming monitors is from 1080p to 4K, which makes them ideal for games with high graphics.
+The resolution of gaming monitors is from 1080p to 4K displays, which makes them ideal for games with high graphics.
 That is why if you play 4K games, a 32-inch display is the best variant for you.

 However, mind that your console or PC should also support 4K games.